cvxpy/cvxpy/doc/source/tutorial/advanced/index.rst

 ``'nag_params'``
     a dictionary of NAG option parameters.
 Refer to NAG's Python or Fortran API for details.
 For example, to set the maximum number of iterations for a linear programming problem to 20, use "LPIPM Iteration Limit" for the key name and 20 for its value .

+SCIP_ options:
+``'scip_params'`` a dictionary of SCIP optional parameters, a full list of parameters with defaults is listed `here <https://www.scipopt.org/doc-5.0.1/html/PARAMETERS.php>`_.

 Getting the standard form
 -------------------------